pmem/pmdk/doc/libpmempool.3.md

 *path* is a *poolset*.
 It indicates backup will be performed in a form described by the *backup_path* *poolset*.

+Backup is supported only if the source *poolset* has no defined replicas.

 This is an example of a *check context* initialization:

 ```c